tabunama/asm2dn2o/docs/source/index.rst

 end-user application.
 It gives the user the compiled building blocks needed to:

 - assemble dynamic ASM2d-N₂O reactor simulations in Python,
-- build plant-specific municipal anaerobic/anoxic/oxic (A2/O) or AX/AR tank layouts; as well as broader flowsheets,
+- build plant-specific municipal anaerobic/anoxic/oxic (A2/O) or AX/AR tank layouts, including primary and secondary clarifiers, hydraulic combiner and delay,
+- test control logics on aeration, RAS, WAS, etc.
 - analyse DO, NH₄, NO₂, NO₃, and N₂O dynamics,
 - connect biological production with gas stripping and off-gas behaviour.